Voting by post

 You may be able to apply for an emergency proxy vote if the deadline to apply for a proxy vote has passed.

-For emergency proxy voting application forms visit the GOV.UK website.
+For emergency proxy and other proxy voting application forms visit the GOV.UK website.

 Who can register